 - Drop the Hammer: His appearance in the Karazhan chess event in World of Warcraft has him use a large two-handed hammer as his weapon.

-- The Good King: By all appearances, from what we know of him.
-Not a complete Reasonable Authority Figure though as he stubbornly refuses to believe Khadgar's claims that Medivh has turned against Stormwind.
+- The Good King: By all appearances, from what we know of him Llane was a noble and wise king, beloved by his people.
+He was not a complete Reasonable Authority Figure though as he stubbornly refuses to believe Khadgar's claims that Medivh has turned against Stormwind.

 - Killed Off for Real: Killed by Garona, who also carved out his heart as proof to the Shadow Council.

-- The Strategist: Shown planning the defence of Stormwind Keep against the orcs before Garona kills him.
+- The Strategist: Shown planning the defense of Stormwind Keep against the orcs before Garona kills him.

 King Varian Wrynn

-- Authority Equals Asskicking: The King of Stormwind and one of the greatest human warriors alive in the present day.
+- Authority Equals Asskicking: The King of Stormwind and one of the greatest human warriors.

 - Badass Cape: Has taken to wearing a long red cape upon his return.